gflewis/datapump/docs/scheduling.md

 "Start time" is based on when the **Job Run** record was created, not when the **Status** was changed to "Running".
 All **Job Run** records in a **Schedule Run** are created at the same time, therefore the application will not export records inserted after the start of another job in the same schedule.

+## Running Scheduled Jobs
+Once a Job Run record is created with a state of "Ready", it must be be detected by the Java agent.
+There are several techniques for managing this.